-- a.
-Understand the basis and content of ethical physical therapy practice. - b.
-Possess attributes which include compassion, empathy, altruism, integrity, responsibility and tolerance. - c.
-Have the emotional stability to function effectively under stress and to adapt to an environment which may change rapidly without warning and/or in unpredictable ways.
+- understanding the basis and content of ethical physical therapy practice. - Possess attributes which include compassion, empathy, altruism, integrity, responsibility and tolerance. - Acquiring the emotional stability to function effectively under stress and to adapt to an environment which may change rapidly without warning and/or in unpredictable ways.

-RESPIRATORY CARE
+RESPIRATORY CARE Associate in Science